Removal of cannabis and cannabis resin from Schedule IV of the Single Convention on narcotic drugs, 1961: Delays prior to the vote and intergovernmental discussions at the United Nations

 The vote was finally held during a reconvened session of the commission, which is highly unusual.
 In addition, problems and restrictions linked to the COVID-19 pandemic difficulted the organization of the vote and led to unprecedented breaches in voting procedures, and "hampered the appropriate involvement of civil society stakeholders."
+Ahead of the vote, dozens of organizations of medical cannabis patients from around the world submitted a joint statement titled "Support patient access to medicine, vote yes!"

 Vote

 On December 2, 2020, during its reconvened 63rd session, the Commission on Narcotic Drugs voted to withdraw "cannabis and cannabis resin" from Schedule IV of the Single Convention.

 27 countries voted in favour, 25 against, and one abstained.

 Regarding the other recommendations, "one did not require a vote, three were rejected and another four were not put on the ballot."

 The results and outcome of the vote are contained in the commission's Decision 63/17.